nayere6342/sep11-freedom-project/blog/entry03.md

 * The first of the code is pretty simple, All it does is that is loads the game player into the space.

-* It also set the sets the gravity of the player as well as giving it a
+* It also set the sets the gravity of the player as well as giving the player a jump function.

 ```Js
 // load assets